We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Look into the account upgrades section

-As Andrew Gonzales, President, of BusinessLoans.com, shared with me that once a LinkedIn account is restricted, one of the best ways to maintain momentum is simply to upgrade your account.
-This might be an obvious piece of advice, just in case — if you see LinkedIn as a profitable channel for your company and actively use it, it is worth paying for the Sales Navigator.
+This might be an obvious piece of advice, just in case - if you see LinkedIn as a profitable channel for your company and actively use it, it is worth paying for the Sales Navigator.
 You better spend $100 than lose your valuable account forever.

 Important: even premium plans have commercial limits, so don’t be too enthusiastic with your prospecting efforts.
-From our recent observations, Sales Navigator allows around 1800 profile views and 1100 connection requests per day if you have a warmed-up account and have used automation tools.
+From our recent observations, Sales Navigator allows around 1800 profile views and 1100 connection requests per day if you have a warm-up account and have used automation tools.
 Though the limits aren’t fixed, they may change with the platform algorithms.

 Add more LinkedIn accounts to your strategy